dwavesystems/dwave-ocean-sdk/docs/leap_sapi/sapi_rest.rst

                              This field does not apply to hybrid solvers.
                         *   ``graph_id``: Unique identifier of the QPU solver's :ref:`working graph <topologies_working_graph>`.
-                            This field does not apply to hybrid solvers.

                         For resource representation ``version=2`` and
                         earlier, use the name of the solver.
 The ``version=2``